carlosfgutier/Bamazon/README.md

 ![alt text](https://raw.githubusercontent.com/carlosfgutier/Bamazon/master/images/step6.png)

-7. If the action was succesful you should see a message that looks like this:
+7. If the action was successful you should see a message that looks like this:

 ![alt text](https://raw.githubusercontent.com/carlosfgutier/Bamazon/master/images/success.png)